-- Crossbows are allowed for certain disabled persons only (see Archery, General Hunting Regulations).
+- Crossbows are allowed for certain disabled persons only.

 - Decoys for hunting deer.

 - Discharge of any firearm or release of any arrow upon or across any state or hard-surfaced highway, or within 150 feet of any such highway, or possession of a loaded firearm, discharge of a firearm, or hunting on the land of another within 500 feet of any dwelling or building in use, except as authorized by the owner or occupant thereof.
-See Massachusetts Gun Laws for additional firearms regulations.
+See page 26 for additional firearms regulations.